-The final step of using the joining validator involves repeatedly creating a query dataset $\bf q\in\bf Q=[s_1 | s_2 | \dots | s_{n_p}]$ and obtaining scores $\mathtt{V}(\bf Q)=\bf z$.
-These scores are used to remove validated query points (defined by some threshold $\theta$) from the query dataset and into the output dataset $\bf S$ before the partitions in $\bf Q$ are re-shuffled row-wise and independently to create new candidate joins from the remaining items.
-This last process is repeated until termination criteria are met ($\bf S$ is large enough, $\bf Q$ is empty, or maximum iterations are reached).
+The final step of using the joining validator involves repeatedly creating a query dataset $\bm q\in\bm Q=[s_1 | s_2 | \dots | s_{n_p}]$ and obtaining scores $\mathtt{V}(\bm Q)=\bm z$.
+These scores are used to remove validated query points (defined by some threshold~$\theta$) from the query dataset and add them into the output dataset $\bm S$ before the partitions in $\bm Q$ are re-shuffled row-wise and independently to create new candidate joins from the remaining items.
+This last process is repeated until termination criteria are met ($\bm S$ is large enough, $\bm Q$ is empty, or maximum iterations are reached).
 The procedure is formally presented in Algorithm~\ref{alg:dgms}.

 Evidently, several aspects of the presented framework can be changed, altered and improved, opening up additional possibilities.
-In the present work, we explored two methods for joining: (random) concatenation and using a validator model to validate the joins as described.
+Our experiments explore two algorithmic variations of the joining procedure: using a validator model (a \emph{random forest classifier} from \texttt{scikit-learn}) to validate the joins as described, and a random concatenation baseline that foregoes the validation loop (in the algorithm, replace lines 6-14 with one line ``$\bm S \gets [s_1|s_2|\dots|s_{n_p}]$'').
 While these methods highlight the efficacy of DGMs, many other joining and/or validation methods could be explored in the future.
-In the following, we outline some of the practical choices we made for the implementation.
+Some software details of our implementation\footnote{The repository linked previously holds the implementation, tutorial, and codebooks to reproduce the experimental results.} may be found in Appendix~\ref{app_impl}.